-Since Lunar Poetry Podcasts was started in October 2014, podcasting has seen a boom in listeners and producers.
+Since Lunar Poetry Podcasts began in October 2014, podcasting has seen a boom in listeners and producers.
 The poetry and spoken word podcast scene in the United Kingdom and Ireland is no different.
 I’m always trying to spread the word about new and established podcasts via social media and in person, but this can be time-consuming and more than a little overwhelming for those who have asked for pod-tips.

 - Bedtime Stories For The End Of The World: An apocalyptic new poetry podcast about the power of myth and the politics of storytelling.
 Poets rewrite their favourite myths, legends and fairy stories for an age of crisis.

 - Books for Breakfast.
 A weekly look at fiction and poetry hosted by poets and writers Peter Sirr and Enda Wyley.
 Also features the Toaster Challenge where guest writers are given the time it takes to make toast to talk about a book that has resonated with them.

 - Boundless & Bare is a weekly Irish Poetry podcast featuring the best Spoken Word artists in the country.

 - Breaking Lines.
 Three poets – David Van-Cauter, Simon Cockle and Jay Ward – discuss all things poetry.
 A poetry podcast for people who seriously love poetry but don’t take poetry too seriously.

 - The Burning Eye Podcast is brought to you by indie publishers Burning Eye Books who aim to dispel the assumption that performance poetry does not transfer well to page as well as give emerging and established artist opportunities to be published where they might be rejected from other traditional poetry publishers.